Castelnuovo's bound and rigidity in almost complex geometry: Real Cauchy--Riemann operators and almost complex structures

 Therefore, $\rd s \colon T\Sigma \to TE$ is $J_\fd$--linear if and only if $\fd s = 0$.

-The proof of \autoref{Prop_PropertiesOfJD_Tamed} is standard; see, e.g., \cite[Lemma B.2]{Wendl2016}.
-Nevertheless, we include it here for completeness.
+The construction of a symplectic form $\omega$ in \autoref{Prop_PropertiesOfJD_Tamed} is standard and goes back to \citet{Thurston1976}; see also \cites[Lemma 2.2]{Gompf1995}[Theorem 6.3]{McDuff1998}[paragraph containing (2.9)]{Tehrani2018}.
+Nevertheless, let us discuss the proof of \autoref{Prop_PropertiesOfJD_Tamed}.
 Let $\omega_\Sigma$ be an area form on $\Sigma$.
-Let $\omega_E$ be any closed $2$--form on $B_1(\Sigma)$ which is positive when restricted to the fibers of $E$; that is, for all vertical tangent vectors $v_E$
+Let $\omega_E$ be any closed $2$--form on $B_1(E)$ which is positive when restricted to the fibers of $E$; that is, for all vertical tangent vectors $v_E$